torchpipe/torchpipe/CONTRIBUTING.md

 The way to modify the code:

-- Submit a merge request to the develop branch.
+- Submit a merge request to the develop/main branch.

 Special requirements for C++：
 - All code needs to be exception-safe.
-- Manual program termination is not allowed, but instead replace it with throwing exceptions.
+- Avoid manual program termination, but instead replace it with throwing exceptions.

 ## Codebase structure